 Three supporting documents must be uploaded to the application.
 These documents include:

-- a copy of the scholar’s letter of admission from the institution he/she will attend,
+- a copy of the students letter of admission from the institution he/she will attend,

 - a copy of the financial aid award letter from the institution he/she will attend, and

-- a copy of pages 1 and 2 of the SAR - Student Aid Report
+- a copy of the entire SAR - Student Aid Report

-If the scholar does not have the three supporting documents by May 15, he/she must submit the application and then upload the supporting documents when they are received.
+If the student does not have the three supporting documents by May 15, he/she may and should submit the application and then upload the supporting documents when they are received.
 Priority is given to those applications received prior to May 15.

-Scholars are notified of our decision by letter posted in their Crosby Scholars Student Portal beginning in July.
-An award is made payable to the institution and is sent directly to the institution to be credited to the scholar's account.
-The first half of the award is mailed after August 1 and is to be used for the fall semester.
-The second half of the award is mailed upon receipt of the scholar’s fall semester grades and is to be used for the spring semester.
-You are responsible for submitting your grades at the end of each semester.
+After applying for the Last Dollar Grant, Students are notified of our decision by letter posted in their Crosby Portal beginning in July 1.
+An award is sent directly to the institution to be credited to the Scholar's account.
+Depending on which college the student is attending, the award will either be sent by ACH (electronic deposit) or by check made jointly payable to the student and the college/university.
+The first half of the award is sent after August 1 and is to be used for the fall semester.
+Please check the Scholar's Crosby Portal often for updates.
+The second half of the award is sent upon receipt of the Scholar’s fall semester grades and is to be used for the spring semester.
+Your fall grades (including your cumulative GPA) must be uploaded to the Crosby Scholars Student Portal at the end of the fall semester.
 You do not have to submit an official college transcript.
-Submitting a copy of your grades printed from your college account is acceptable provided it includes your cumulative GPA.
+Uploading a copy of your grades printed from your college account is acceptable provided it includes your cumulative GPA.

-A scholar who does not graduate from high school with a cumulative GPA of 2.0 or higher, may apply once his/her college cumulative GPA is 2.0 or higher.
+A student who does not graduate from high school with a cumulative GPA of 2.0 or higher, may apply once his/her college cumulative GPA is 2.0 or higher.